BofA Securities lifts Graphic Packaging Holding Co [GPK] price estimate. Who else is bullish?

 Both presentations will be in the form of a fireside chat.
 The discussions will be available live and in replay via webcast, and can be accessed from the Investors section of the Graphic Packaging website at www.graphicpkg.com.

-The stocks have a year to date performance of -3.73 percent and weekly performance of -2.15 percent.
-The stock has been moved at -16.59 percent over the last six months.
-The stock has performed 0.47 percent around the most recent 30 days and changed -5.18 percent over the most recent 3-months.
+Graphic Packaging Holding Co stock has also gained 3.42% of its value over the past 7 days.
+However, GPK stock has inclined by 3.61% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -12.07% and gained 1.84% year-on date.

-If compared to the average trading volume of 3.33M shares, GPK reached to a volume of 3719260 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for GPK stock reached $6.94 billion, with 307.12 million shares outstanding and 302.39 million shares in the current float.
+Compared to the average trading volume of 3.30M shares, GPK reached a trading volume of 4123506 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Graphic Packaging Holding Co [GPK]: